nielsen2e/capstone-project/README.md

 2. GitHub
     - To store the application and infrastructure/automation code
 3. Nodejs
-    - Nodejs will be used for the Mern app.
+    - Nodejs will be used for the Invoice app.
 4. Terraform
    - Create an S3 bucket to store Terraform State files
    - Create an AWS ECR repository with Terraform